pate0845/pate0845/README.md

 - 👋 Hi, I’m Rutvik Patel
 - 👀 I’m interested in Coding and learning new technologies
 - 🌱 I’m currently learning React Js from Online Tutorials (as I learn by doing) and free Code Camp.org
-- 💞️ I’m looking to working as a Full Stack Developer as its my dream.
+- 💞️ I’m looking to working as Developer as its my dream.
 - 📫 How to reach me : patelrutvikdinesh@gmail.com

 <!---